-Step 3: Click the cell where you want the drop-down list to appear.
+Step 3: Select the cell where you want the drop-down list to appear.

 Step 5: Within the Allow menu, select List.
 An arrow will be displayed on the edge of the Source field.
-Click that arrow.
+Select that Arrow.

-Step 6: Once the aforementioned arrow has been selected, you’ll be taken back to your spreadsheet’s main view.
-From here, simply head to the column where you entered the data.
-Now, select the range of cells in question by dragging the cursor from the first cell down to wherever your last cell is located.
+Step 6: You’ll be taken back to your spreadsheet’s main view.
+From here, simply select the range of cells by dragging the cursor from the first cell down to wherever your last cell is located.

-Step 7: In the Data Validation mini pop-up window, click the arrow button.
-The Source bar will include the entire cell range you select in the above steps.
-Click OK.
+Step 7: In the Data validation mini pop-up window, select the Arrow button.
+The Source bar will include the entire cell range that you select in the above steps.
+Choose OK.